When your WordPress contact form stops working, it’s like having your front door locked while customers are knocking.

 First, you will need to install and activate the WP Mail SMTP plugin.
 Then, you can follow the steps in our guide on how to fix the WordPress not sending emails issue.

-We also recommend reading our guide for how to send a test email from WordPress.
+We also recommend reading our guide on how to send a test email from WordPress.

 Outdated server software can cause compatibility issues with WordPress and your form plugin.
-To ensure smooth operation, you will want to make sure that your server meets WordPress’ minimum requirements.
+To ensure smooth operation, you will want to make sure that your server meets WordPress’s minimum requirements.

 WPForms lets you check what server software your site uses, along with the versions of PHP and MySQL.